earthlab/earthpy/CONTRIBUTING.rst

 You can preview the generated documentation by opening ``docs/_build/html/index.html`` in a web browser.

-Earthpy uses `doctest
+Matplotcheck uses `doctest
 <https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html>`_ to test
-code in the documentation, which includes docstrings in EarthPy's modules, and code chunks in the reStructuredText source files.
+code in the documentation, which includes docstrings in Matplotcheck's modules, and code chunks in the reStructuredText source files.
 This enables the actual output of code examples to be checked against expected output.